jsinkers/notes/_notebooks/distrib_sys/09-interprocess-comms.md

 ### Java Object serialization

+- __serialisation:__ convert an object into a byte stream for storage/transmission
+- __deserialisation:__ restoring that state of an object from a serialised form
 - information about the class is included in the serialization (name, version)
 - all objects it references are serialized with it
+- the byte stream created is __platform independent__
 - references are serialised as __handles__
 - contents of primitive instance variables that are primitive types are written in a portable format using portable format using `ObjectOutputStream` methods